sighjs/sigh/README.md

 % sigh -w
 ```

-Compile the specified pipeline (multiple can be specified):
+Compile/watch only the specified pipeline (with the Sighfile.js shown above the source and tests would be compiled but the tests would never be run).
 ```
-% sigh build:source
+% sigh -w build:source build:tests
 ```

 ## Writing sigh plugins